50 Cent: Early life

-Jackson was born in Queens, New York City, and raised in the South Jamaica neighborhood by his mother Sabrina.
-Sabrina, a drug dealer, raised Jackson until she died in a fire when Jackson was eight years old.
-Jackson revealed in an interview that his mother was a lesbian.
-After his mother's death and his father's departure, Jackson was raised by his grandparents.
+Jackson was born in Queens, New York City, and raised in the South Jamaica neighborhood by his mother, Sabrina.
+He never met his father and does not know who he is.
+A drug dealer, Sabrina raised Jackson until she died in a fire when Jackson was eight years old.
+Jackson said in an interview that she was a lesbian.
+After his mother's death, Jackson was raised by his grandparents.

-He began boxing at about age 11, and when he was 14, a neighbor opened a boxing gym for local youth.
-"When I wasn't killing time in school, I was sparring in the gym or selling crack on the strip," Jackson remembered.
+Jackson began boxing at about age 11, and when he was 14, a neighbor opened a boxing gym for local youth.
+"When I wasn't killing time in school, I was sparring in the gym or selling crack on the strip", he has said.
 He sold crack during primary school.
 "I was competitive in the ring and hip-hop is competitive too ...
 I think rappers condition themselves like boxers, so they all kind of feel like they're the champ."

 At age 12, Jackson began dealing narcotics when his grandparents thought he was in after-school programs, and brought guns and drug money to school.
-In the tenth grade, he was caught by metal detectors at Andrew Jackson High School: "I was embarrassed that I got arrested like that ...
+In tenth grade, he was caught by metal detectors at Andrew Jackson High School: "I was embarrassed that I got arrested like that ...
 After I got arrested I stopped hiding it.
 I was telling my grandmother [openly], 'I sell drugs.

 On June 29, 1994, Jackson was arrested for selling four vials of cocaine to an undercover police officer.
-He was arrested again three weeks later, when police searched his home and found heroin, ten ounces of crack cocaine, and a starting pistol.
-Although Jackson was sentenced to three to nine years in prison, he served six months in a boot camp and earned his GED.
+He was arrested again three weeks later when police searched his home and found heroin, ten ounces of crack cocaine, and a starting pistol.
+Jackson was sentenced to three to nine years in prison, but served six months in a boot camp and earned his GED.
 He has said that he did not use cocaine himself.
 Jackson adopted the nickname "50 Cent" as a metaphor for change.
 The name was inspired by Kelvin Martin, a 1980s Brooklyn robber known as "50 Cent"; Jackson chose it "because it says everything I want it to say.
 I'm the same kind of person 50 Cent was.
 I provide for myself by any means."